MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/sql-server-backup-to-url-best-practices-and-troubleshooting.md

  **Backup Errors/Failures:**

-- You may recieve **Operating system error 50(The request is not supported)** when you backup a database for any of the below reasons:
+- When backing up a database, you may see error `Operating system error 50(The request is not supported)` for the following reasons:

-    - If storage account used is not General Purpose V1/V2
+    - The specified storage account is not General Purpose V1/V2.
-    - If the SAS token is more than 128 characters
+    - The SAS token is more than 128 characters.
-    - If SAS token have a symbol(?) at the beginning when you create a credential.
+    - The SAS token had a `?` symbol at the beginning of the token when the credential was created.
 If yes, then remove it.
-    - Please make sure you are able to connect to the storage account from the current machine using Storage explorer or SSMS
+    - The current connection is unable to connect to the storage account from the current machine using Storage xplorer or SQL Server Management Studio (SSMS).
-    - Make sure the policy assigned to SAS token is not expired.
-You can create a new policy using Azure storage explorer and create a new SAS token from Azure storage explorer with that policy and alter the credential and try backing up again
+    - The policy assigned to the SAS token is expired.
+Create a new policy using Azure Storage Explorer and either create a new SAS token using the policy or alter the credential and try backing up again.

 -   Parallel backups to the same blob cause one of the backups to fail with an **Initialization failed** error.